The 16th annual workshop on Microprocessor Test and Verification will be held in Austin, TX on Dec 3-4, 2014.

-On Dec 17, MTV attendees are also encouraged to attend a lunch organized by the Design Verification (DV) Club of Austin at the Norris Conference center in North Austin featuring several speakers and tutorial presenters.
+On Dec 2 before MTV starts, MTV attendees are also encouraged to attend a lunch organized by the Design Verification (DV) Club of Austin at the Norris Conference center in North Austin featuring several speakers and tutorial presenters.

 A detailed advanced program for all activities associated with MTV will be available soon.